 - Turn up the heat and finish cooking the shrimp, seasoning it with garlic powder, cayenne, parsley and salt, if desired.

 - Ready to eat?
 Spoon the sauce and shrimp onto heaping mounds of the cheese grits and top with chopped green onion and a pinch of red pepper flakes.
 Make token "MMMmmMMmm!" sounds as you shove heaping spoonfuls into your face.

-brontosaurus chefs feel free to add grilled or sauteed portobello mushroom slices in place of the shrimp or simply whip up a heaping pile of the gouda grits!
+brontosaurus chefs feel free to add grilled or sauteed portobello mushroom slices in place of the shrimp or simply whip up a heaping pile of the gouda grits as a side dish!

 t-rex chefs feel free to use chicken broth and add in some crispy crumbled applewood smoked bacon to the mix – the original has both and it’s simply divine!

 so… how was it!?

-The finished product was as fabulous as the original!
+The finished product was as fabulous and plate-licking good as the original!
 It was also super filling.
 File this baby under flavorful, stick-to-your-ribs comfort food!